Kim Feth

 I didn't set out to become a healthcare advocate.
 The broken healthcare system made me one.

-For 13 years, I worked as a medical social worker in hospitals, home health, and other settings.
-I’ve seen just about everything, and nothing rattles me.
-I know what really happens behind the "curtain of care”—how insurance companies drag their feet, how hospitals rush discharges, how families are left to scramble in the dark.
+For 13 years, I worked as a medical social worker—in hospitals, home health, and other settings.
+I've seen just about everything, and nothing rattles me.
+I know what really happens behind the scenes—how insurance companies drag their feet, how hospitals rush discharges, how families are left scrambling in the dark.

-So when I got laid off days later, I didn’t see it as a setback.
+When I got laid off days later, I didn't see it as a setback.
 I saw it as a dare.
-A chance to stop playing nice, stop keeping quiet, and start building something that would rip away the confusion, the silence, and the fear families face every day.
+A chance to stop playing nice, stop keeping quiet, and start building something that would cut through the confusion, the silence, and the fear families face every day.

 That's why I started Healthcare Survival Kit.

-I exist to call out the system’s BS, to stand in the cracks where families get crushed, and to guide caregivers and patients toward power, clarity, and relief.
-I’ve got the professional chops, the personal scars, and the grit to do what the system won’t: prioritize patients, solve problems, and break barriers.
+I exist to call out what the system won't say, to stand where families get crushed, and to guide caregivers and patients toward power, clarity, and relief.
+I've got the professional training, the personal scars, and the grit to do what the system won't: put patients first, solve the hard problems, and break barriers.

-For 13 years, I worked as a medical social worker in hospitals, home health, and other settings.
-I’ve seen just about everything, and nothing rattles me.
-I know what really happens behind the "curtain of care”—how insurance companies drag their feet, how hospitals rush discharges, how families are left to scramble in the dark.
+For 13 years, I worked as a medical social worker—in hospitals, home health, and other settings.
+I've seen just about everything, and nothing rattles me.
+I know what really happens behind the scenes—how insurance companies drag their feet, how hospitals rush discharges, how families are left scrambling in the dark.

-So when I got laid off days later, I didn’t see it as a setback.
+When I got laid off days later, I didn't see it as a setback.
 I saw it as a dare.
-A chance to stop playing nice, stop keeping quiet, and start building something that would rip away the confusion, the silence, and the fear families face every day.
+A chance to stop playing nice, stop keeping quiet, and start building something that would cut through the confusion, the silence, and the fear families face every day.

 That's why I started Healthcare Survival Kit.

-I exist to call out the system’s BS, to stand in the cracks where families get crushed, and to guide caregivers and patients toward power, clarity, and relief.
-I’ve got the professional chops, the personal scars, and the grit to do what the system won’t: prioritize patients, solve problems, and break barriers.
+I exist to call out what the system won't say, to stand where families get crushed, and to guide caregivers and patients toward power, clarity, and relief.
+I've got the professional training, the personal scars, and the grit to do what the system won't: put patients first, solve the hard problems, and break barriers.

 Contact Advocate